nocksock/kloen/README.md

 ## Caveats

 - ESM only
-- API likely to change until 1.0
+- API might change slightly until 1.0
-- Not yet fully typed
+- Types are not yet fully done

 ## Roadmap to v1